ShanglinZhou/Temporal_Spatial_Scale_STP/README.md

 Start with the main file PARAM.py which will call functions of the RNN model and task-related functions in model.py.
 Codes in PARAM.py are meant to incorporate the hyperparameter search.
 For a specific set of hyperparameters, just run the code after the second 'for' loop with the hyperparameter specified in the 'hp' variable'.

-As described in the paper, serious tasks were implemented:
+As described in the paper, series tasks were implemented:

 readysetgoContext:  ready-set-go task